 GREEN SPACE PROJECT

 In October 2018, Boarhills and Dunino Community Trust acquired an area of land and 17th century B listed dilapidated doocot in Boarhills.
 The purchase of the land was achieved under Scottish Government’s Community Right to Buy legislation, and with financial support from the Scottish Land Fund and Fife Council, in order to make a community green space.
 Details of the Green Space Project are set out in a Business Plan obtained by the Trust from consultants SKS Scotland CIC (see link below to view).
-The Green Space Project includes the purchase of the land, clearing and landscaping of the site, planting trees, hedges and flowers, creating an orchard and picnic area, providing interpretation and signage, and restoring the doocot.
+The Green Space Project included the purchase of the land, clearing and landscaping of the site, planting trees, hedges and flowers, creating an orchard and picnic area, providing interpretation and signage, and restoring the doocot.

 The land is immediately adjacent both to the village of Boarhills and to the Fife Coastal Path, enabling walkers on the path as well as locals to enjoy the site, its heritage, and use of facilities such as benches and picnic tables which will be provided as part of the overall project.